Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: The Probabilistic method and cell decompositions

-\begin{proof} Following the construction in \cite{M}, for each cell we choose a vertex and divide the cell into triangles by adding edges between the chosen vertex and all non-adjacent cell vertices.
-Then $C$ is divided into $s-2$ triangles $T$.
-Each triangle has at most ${3 N^{{2 \over 3}} \log N \over 2}$ lines entering it.
-Suppose there are $P$ points of $\pts$ in the triangle $T$.
-Then there are at least $P N^{{1 \over 3}-}$ incidences in $T$.
-The Szemer\'edi Trotter theorem guarantees that $P \leq N^{{1 \over 3}+}$.
+\begin{proof} Rotate the plane such that no line is pointing in the new vertical direction.
+Take the funnel decomposition of $K$.
+By Lemma \ref{lem:boundary_lines} the number of lines from $\lines$ that intersect a given vertical segment in the funnel decomposition is $\lesssim N^{{2 \over 3}+}$ and then the number of lines from $\lines$ that intersect a given edge in the boundary of $K$ is $\lesssim N^{{2 \over 3}+}$ so each funnel has $\lesssim N^{{2 \over 3}+}$ lines entering it.
+Suppose there are $P$ points of $\pts$ in the funnel $F$.
+Then there are at least $P N^{{1 \over 3}-}$ incidences in $F$.
+The Szemer\'edi-Trotter theorem guarantees that $P \leq N^{{1 \over 3}+}$.
 Thus the total number of points in $K$ is at most $(s-2) N^{{1 \over 3}+}$ points of $\pts$ which was to be shown. \end{proof}

 To extract structure from our configurations we will chose to throw out undesirable points and lines keeping only those that enjoy the desirable properties.